Dear Hypocrite Reader (my brother, like me),

 I am not trying to assert that the meaning of a word in use today should be ruled by its etymology; I do, though., believe that it can be and might even fruitfully be informed by the meaning it held in the language of its origin in the time of its origin.
 I also believe that language is not cut off from its source or sources, and that there remains residue of the past in its currency today.
 This said, I will venture a small etymological investigation to unveil some of what I understand about some words, particularly those involved in certain discussions of beauty, form and how they relate, connect, detach, reconnect in a philosophy of form and/or beauty, the latter particularly in its relationship with truth.

 The word ‘form’ is from the Latin forma.
 Forma also translates, beauty in some contexts.
 In the Roman mind, as in the Greek, beauty was always in form.
 It had to be in form.
 Only in form could beauty exist.
 Therefore, form is beauty, beauty form–should this be a question.
-I know where you imagine this is going; I suspect anyone could, as I would have to as well, even if I were not the essayer here, the Grand Expositor.
+I know where you imagine this is going; I suspect anyone could, as I would have to as well, even if I were not the essayer here, The Grand Expositor.
+Yes, everyone on earth should read The Brothers Karamazov

-So, if this form is beauty, beauty form, then we could say that truth–that Truth we have heard Keats speak so eloquently of in his “Ode on a Grecian Urn” as well as a number of his letters, is also in form; yes, if truth is beauty, then truth is form.
+So, if this form is beauty, beauty form, then we could say that truth–that same Truth we have heard Keats speak so eloquently of in his “Ode on a Grecian Urn” as well as a number of his letters–is also in form.
+Yes, if truth is beauty, then truth is form.
 If beauty truth is the result of truth is beauty, then beauty form is also inferred.
 Yes, without form, truth cannot take shape as idea.
 Truth has a shape in idea, it must seek its form.

 What then does this mean for us in the maintenance of beauty, the maintenance of truth?